Elicea, 10 mg 28 pcs.

 often: weakness, hyperthermia;

-2 Cases of suicidal thoughts and behavior have been reported while taking escitalopram and immediately after withdrawal of therapy.
+2 Cases of suicidal thoughts and behavior have been reported while taking escitalopram and immediately after discontinuation of therapy.

-.
-There have been cases of QT interval prolongation and ventricular arrhythmias, including pirouette-type ventricular tachycardia, mainly in female patients, with hypokalemia, or in patients with pre-existing QT interval prolongation or other heart disease in the post-registration period.
+In the post-marketing period, cases of QT prolongation and ventricular arrhythmias, including torsade de pointes (TdP), have been reported, primarily in female patients, with hypokalemia, or in patients with pre-existing QT prolongation or other cardiac disease.

 Class effect